 A reading fundamentals course designed to develop reading comprehension, vocabulary acquisition, and study skills.
-Some of the activities will include building vocabulary skills through phonics, context clues, and word structure; improving comprehension by finding the main ideas, making inferences and recognizing patterns of organization; developing study skills by practicing good time management and taking organized notes; and learning to use information retrieval skills.
+Some activities will include building vocabulary skills through phonics, word structure, the dictionary, and context clues; improving comprehension by finding the main ideas, supporting details, and making inferences; and developing study skills by practicing time management and taking organized notes.
 (3 lec hrs.)